Death

 As death doulas, we witness the profound wisdom that emerges when families gather around their dying loved ones.
 A daughter who knows exactly how to position her father's pillow.
 A brother who understands when silence, or conversation, is needed.
 A partner who recognizes subtle changes in breathing pattern.

 In modern death care, we've professionalized what was once common knowledge, sometimes inadvertently pushing families to the sidelines.
 A Death Coach helps return the sacred role of caretaking to where it belongs - in the capable hands of those who share connection, history, and love with the dying.
-While life may look different than when our ancestors where caretakers, we still carry the wisdom.
 They affirm a families unique expertise rather than supplanting it - creating a container where caretakers can access their intuitive knowledge and ancestral connections, while receiving the practical coaching and education they need.

 While death doulas can do everything for a dying person, Death Coaches stand beside the caretakers in their vulnerability and strength: walking with them as they become experts in their own experience, and offering resources, steady companionship, and practical guidance when the ground beneath them shifts.